torlenor/torlenor.github.io/_posts/2020-10-23-machine_learning_reinforment_learning_kalah_part1.markdown

 * TOC
 {:toc}

-In this article series we are going to talk about reinforcement learning (RL) [[1]](#r1), an exciting part of the whole machine learning area and one of the three major parts, besides supervised (see [Predicting the outcome of a League of Legends match]({% post_url 2020-07-11-machine_learning_lol_10min_match_predictions %}) for an example) and unsupervised learning.
-The idea behind RL is to train a model, usually called an agent, to take actions in an environment so that the cumulative reward over time (must not necessarily mean real time) is maximized.
-In contrast to supervised learning, in RL the agent is not fed with labels and is not told what is the "correct" move, but the idea is, that the agent learns by itself in the given environment solely by providing an observation and the gained/lost reward after a taken action in the environment.
+In this article series we are going to talk about reinforcement learning (RL) [[1]](#r1), an exciting and one of the three major parts of machine learning, besides supervised (see [Predicting the outcome of a League of Legends match]({% post_url 2020-07-11-machine_learning_lol_10min_match_predictions %}) for an example) and unsupervised learning.
+The idea behind RL is to train a model, usually called an agent, to take actions in an environment so that the cumulative reward over time, which must not necessarily mean real time, is maximized.
+In contrast to supervised learning, in RL the agent is not fed with labels and is not told what is the "correct" move, but the idea is, that the agent learns by itself in the given environment solely by providing an observation/state of the environment and the gained/lost reward after a taken action.

 Here we will use this approach to tackle the game Kalah [[2]](#r2).
 To mix things up a little, this time we are going to use PyTorch [[3]](#r3) as our library of choice.

-We will show that it is possible to train an RL agent to play better than established, hard-coded approaches to Kalah, if certain parameters are well chosen.
-We will also give an outlook on improvements to the algorithms and what different approaches we could use.
+We will show that it is possible to train an RL agent to play better than hard-coded approaches.
+In the last section we will give an outlook on improvements to the algorithms and what other approaches we could use.

-# Introductory remarks
+# Introduction

+Reinforcement learning (RL) is one of the exiting fields of machine learning (ML) which gained popularity over the last years do to advances in computer performance, algorithms and because of the involvement of big technology companies.
+The research on learning ATARI games by Google's DeepMind Technologies [[4,5]](#r4) and their subsequent proof that RL can beat humans in go [[6]](#r6), chess and shogi showed that RL can be a powerful tool which will find its way out of toy models into real world applications sooner or later.
+Even learning complex computer games, like Dota 2 [[7]](#r7) or Starcraft II [[8]](#r8), are no longer just visions, but under certain controlled conditions this is already possible.

-In this article we will first introduce the game Kalah, followed by implementations of classical agents for the game, which serve as a baseline for comparing our machine learning models to it.
-Afterwards we will present two RL agents, show how to train them and in the end compare them to the classic agents.
+Here we will first introduce the game Kalah, followed by implementations of some classic agents for the game, which will serve as our baseline and as a sparing partner for our machine learning models.
+Afterwards, we will present two simple RL agents for Kalah, show how to train them and compare them to the classic agents.
+We will show, that it is possible to have simple reinforcement learning models to learn the game Kalah and outperform classic agents, though currently restricted to smaller game boards.

 # Kalah